-Again, we do not see any evidence that external uniaxial stresses in the range of ± 1 GPa affect the dislocation density and type in comparison to stress-free conditions.
+Again, we do not see any evidence that external uniaxial stresses in the range of ± 1 GPa affects the dislocation density and type in comparison to stress-free conditions.

-Figure 20 shows the microstructural content of isolated SIAs, vacancies, dislocations and Laves phases clusters sideby-side.
+In Fig. 20, we show the microstructural content of isolated SIAs, vacancies, dislocations and Laves phases clusters side-by-side.
 It gives us a better idea of the spatial distribution of defects.
-Since we found they behave similarly under different external stress, we only plotted the stress-free samples.
+Since we found they behave similarly at different external stress, we only plotted the stress-free samples.
 We can observe clearly that the content of isolated SIAs drops and vacancies increases starting from 0.01 DPA.
-On the other hand, the Laves phases clusters peak at 0.1 DPA, where dislocations peak at 0.2 DPA.
-It is corroborated by the explanation that Laves phases clusters are transforming into dislocation loops [36].
+On the other hand, the Laves phases cluster is peak at 0.1 DPA, where dislocation is peak at 0.2 DPA.
+It is corroborate with the explanation that Laves phases clusters are transforming into dislocation loops [33].

-According to what we found here, it appears that the microstructure in relation to isolated SIAs, vacancies, Laves phases clusters, and dislocations is not much affected by the external uniaxial stress.
+According to what we found here, it appears that the microstructure in relation to isolated SIAs, vacancies, Laves phases clusters, and dislocations is not affected by the external uniaxial stress.
 These defects are not the main cause of the change and polarization of the $\bar{\omega}$ under external uniaxial stresses.